Convention of Chuenpi: Dismissals

-After leaving Canton on 12 March, Qishan stood trial at the Board of Punishments in Peking.
+After leaving Canton on 12 March, Qishan stood trial at the Board of Punishments in Beijing.
 He faced several charges, including giving "the barbarians Hongkong as a dwelling place", to which he claimed, "I pretended to do so from the mere force of circumstances, and to put them off for a time, but had no such serious intention."
 The court denounced him as a traitor and sentenced him to death.
 But after being imprisoned for several months, he was allowed—without official rank—to deal with the British.
 On 21 April, Lord Palmerston dismissed Elliot, considering the concessions to be inadequate.
 He felt that Elliot treated his instructions as "waste paper" and dismissed Hong Kong as "a barren island with hardly a house upon it".
 In May 1841, Major-General Henry Pottinger of the Bombay Army was appointed to replace Elliot.
 Pottinger was given reinforcements that enlarged the expedition to 25 warships and 12,000 men.
 Many of the convention's terms were later added in the Treaty of Nanking in 1842: the cession of Hong Kong (Article 3), a six million dollar indemnity (Article 4), and both countries being on an equal footing (Article 11).